The Importance Of A Home’s Condition

 Conditions That Count

-Generally, the importance of considering the effect on value of a condition becomes greater the more it costs to repair, replace or correct.
-Here are some examples of serious condition problems:
+The importance of considering the effect on the value of a condition becomes greater the more it costs to repair, replace or correct.
+Here are some examples of condition problems that can be serious:

 • Sagging, leaky or deteriorated roof.
-Remember, if there is a leak somewhere – carpenter ants need water.
+Remember, if there is a leak somewhere – carpenter ants and other wood eating insects need water

-• Aging furnace, water heater, well pump, septic system, and other items expensive to replace
+• Aging furnace, water heater, well pump, septic system, inadequate electric voltage and other items expensive to replace

 • Faulty or aging major appliances